Wilhelm Barthlott: Fields of work

-Research
+Botanical Research

-Barthlott has done extensive research focusing on Andean South America and Africa, in particular, on the taxonomy and morphology of cacti, orchids and bromeliads, applying scanning electron microscopy and molecular methods.
+Barthlott has done extensive research focusing on Andean South America and Africa, in particular, on the taxonomy and morphology of cacti, orchids, bromeliads and the Titan Arum, applying scanning electron microscopy and molecular methods.
 Barthlott's studies on carnivorous plants converged systematic and ecological research.
 These studies led to the discovery of the first protozoan trapping plant in the genus Genlisea.
 This plants also exhibit one of the highest evolutionary rates and has the smallest known genome among all flowering plants.
 The naming of Genlisea barthlottii pays tribute to his investigation in this regard.
-The shrub Barthlottia madagascariensis or the miniature Titan Arum Amorphophallus bartlottii and further species were named after him.
-Among his discoveries are the giant bromeliad Gregbrownia lyman-smithii (syn.
-Mezobromelia lyman-smithii) and epiphytic cacti such as Rhipsalis juengeri, Pfeiffera miyagawae and Schlumbergera orssichiana.
-A complete list of plants can be found on the IPNI.
+The shrub Barthlottia madagascariensis or the miniature titan arum (Amorphophallus barthlottii) and further species were named after him.
+Among his discoveries are the giant bromeliad Gregbrownia lyman-smithii and epiphytic cacti such as Rhipsalis juengeri, Pfeiffera miyagawae and Schlumbergera orssichiana or the succulent Peperomia graveolens.
+A complete list of plants can be found on the International Plant Names Index (IPNI) or in Plants of the World Online (POWO).

 His biogeographic-ecological work was mostly conducted in South America, West Africa and Madagascar concentrating on arid regions, epiphytes in tropical forest canopy, as well as tropical inselbergs.
-Additional works concentrated on the global mapping of biodiversity and its macroecological dependencies on the climate and other abiotic factors (Geodiversity), including migration and globalization.
+Additional works concentrated on the global mapping of biodiversity and its macroecological dependencies on climate change and other abiotic factors (Geodiversity), including migration and globalization.
 His Biodiversity Distribution Map has been published in numerous textbooks and has been the foundation for many postgraduate studies.
-In the framework of the BMBF-BIOTA-AFRICA project, which was led by him, the biodiversity patterns in Africa as a model continent were analyzed and potential impacts of climate change are investigated.
+In the framework of the BMBF-BIOTA-AFRICA project, which was co-founded by him, the biodiversity patterns in Africa as a model continent were analyzed and potential impacts of climate change are investigated.

-Bionics, biomimetics, and biological interfaces
+Bionics, biomimetics and materials science

-Wilhelm Barthlott was the first botanist using high resolution scanning electron microscopy systematically in the research of biological surfaces since 1970.
-Most prominent among his results was the discovery of the self-cleaning effect of superhydrophobic micro- and nanostructured surfaces, which were technically realized with the trademark Lotus Effect from 1998 on, and resulting products distributed worldwide.
+Barthlott was the first botanist using high resolution scanning electron microscopy systematically in the research of biological surfaces since 1970.
+Most prominent among his results was the discovery of the self-cleaning effect of superhydrophobic micro- and nanostructured surfaces, which were technically realized with the trademark "Lotus Effect" from 1998 on, and resulting products distributed worldwide.
 The patents and the trademark Lotus Effect are owned by the company Sto-AG.
 Today about 2000 publications per year are based on his discovery, while the physics behind self-cleaning surfaces is still not completely understood.